 First 5 ingredients: Deboned chicken, deboned turkey, flounder, eggs, whole Atlantic mackerel

 - Made with 85% animal ingredients

 - More expensive per lb than other kibbles

 Orijen’s premium quality dry food is made with 85% animal ingredients and has been purposefully created with active dogs in mind.

 Raw Food Diet

 It has become popular amongst Husky owners as many believe that it offers more nutritional benefits than a commercial food diet.
-Whilst this isn’t necessarily true (nutrients are still nutrients, regardless of where they come from) there is nothing necessarily wrong with the diet as long as it is done right.
+While this isn’t necessarily true (nutrients are still nutrients, regardless of where they come from), there is nothing necessarily wrong with the diet as long as it is done right.

 Although many owners switch their Huskies to a raw diet to try and improve their health, they can end up doing more harm than good.
 This is because it is very hard to create consistent and nutritionally balanced meals.

 Remember that a Husky can’t tell you if they are feeling unwell, so you will need to look for other signs that their diet is not supporting them.
 These may include changes in their coat, loose stools, and being moodier than usual.

 The benefit of feeding a Husky a commercial diet is that each meal is designed with the perfect amount of nutrients needed to sustain them.
 Unless you are a pet nutritionist, recreating this balance will be very difficult in a raw diet, and you are likely to need to feed your Husky additional vitamins.